PhaethonPsychis/gagabank/Metaverse Lands Vision Tickets.md

 ### The MetaCity

-# The MLV launching event
+# The MLV launching event & conference

 # The MLV Decentralized Work Group